hermetoproject/integration-tests/README.md

-# Cachi2 RPM Test Scenarios
+# Cachi2 RPMs multiple input packages test

-This repo contain test scenarios for Cachi2's RPM prefetching feature.
-To access them, check the other available branches.
+This test the prefetching and reporting of RPMs present in two different Cachi2 input packages.
+It contains the following scenarios:
+- Same package in two lockfiles (gzip)
+- Same package in two lockfiles, but is missing checksums in one of them (glibc-common)
+- Package with different versions (glibc-minimal-langpack)